What is website navigation design?

-In 2022, if your website navigation doesn’t work properly on a mobile screen, your user’s experience is over before it even began.
+In 2023, if your website navigation doesn’t work properly on a mobile screen, your user’s experience is over before it even begins.
 If you don’t go with custom development, make sure that you pick a mobile-responsive theme from your content management system.

 Popular mobile navigation implementation often includes logical hamburger menus, shortened text labels, and buttons/links that are easy to tap on mobile screens.

 What are some bad homepage navigation design cases?

 To ensure that your navigation will end up great, let’s review some examples of what you should avoid in the page navigation design process.

 Some designers are looking to save space and use solutions like hamburger menus to hide navigation menus and make them available on demand.
 The problem with this is that a percentage of users won’t click on icons and find out that your navigation even exists.
 Additionally, you don’t need to increase task completion for the visitors.
 Ensure your main page navigation design elements are visible at first sight.